hackbrightacademy/sql_lesson/PART3-WEB.md

 [Jawesome.](http://en.wikipedia.org/wiki/Street_Sharks)

-### Mad Libs Time
+### Mad Libs Time \(Jinja2\)
 Remember mad libs?
 Give me a noun, an adjective, a plural noun and a verb.
-This next part is a _lot_ like that.
+Jinja is a lot like that.
 First, some setup.

 In our current directory, running `ls` should produce the following: